We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Picking or biting

 Many people have a habit of picking their fingernails and toenails.
-Picking or biting is usually a result of an anxiety issue.
+Picking or biting is usually a result of anxiety or nervousness.

 Picking or biting your nails can cause stress to the nail and result in a self-inflicted split or broken nail.